 - Physicians should generally avoid treating or prescribing drugs for themselves or their immediate relatives.
 Exceptions:

-A patient requests that a physician intervene in a conflict with one of their family members.
+A patient requests that a physician intervenes in a conflict with one of their family members.

 - Encourage the patient to voice their concern directly to the family member.

 - Avoid a triangulated relationship: A triangulated relationship occurs when two individuals that are in conflict both try to align with a third individual for support and/or mediation.

 - If both the family members are the physician's patients and one of the family members has difficulty voicing their concern to the other, the physician can: